When is The Witcher season 2 on Netflix? Everything you need to know

 Seize your Gwent playing cards and put together to combat some monsters, The Witcher season two has been confirmed!
 Not solely that, however showrunner Lauren Hissrich has additionally weighed in on the way forward for the sequence past season 2.

-Netflix’s reply to Sport of Thrones was given an early inexperienced mild for a second run forward of the primary season’s premiere in December 2019, however what do we all know up to now concerning the continued adaptation of Andrzej Sapkowski’s books?
+Netflix’s reply to Recreation of Thrones was given an early inexperienced gentle for a second run forward of the primary season’s premiere in December 2019, however what do we all know to this point concerning the continued adaptation of Andrzej Sapkowski’s books?

 When is The Witcher season 2 on Netflix?